KremMitra/TenjikuCoin/README.md

 # TenjikuCoin

-Tenjiku Coin (TENJIKU) is an advanced cryptocurrency built on the Polygon Network, designed to offer secure, efficient, and decentralized transactions.
+Tenjiku Coin (TENJIKU) is an advanced cryptocurrency built on the Polygon Network (POL), designed to offer secure, efficient, and decentralized transactions.
 Our mission is to provide a reliable digital currency for various applications, including decentralized finance (DeFi) and digital payments.

 1. Key Features:
 Secure Transactions: Utilizes advanced cryptographic techniques to ensure security and integrity.